freiksenet/react-kinetic/README.md

 [API docs](http://kineticjs.com/docs/index.html) for valid props.

-Currently there is no API to add react-kinetic components for custom KineticJS nodes, but it is planned and is not a big task to mount.
-See `KineticComponent.js` and `KineticFactory.js`.
+Currently there is no API to add react-kinetic components for custom KineticJS nodes, but I'm planning to add it in the future.
+See (KineticComponent.js)[src/KineticComponent.js] and (KineticFactory.js)[src/KineticComponent.js].

 ### Events